Spiced Pomegranate Molasses Recipe

 Some ideas:

-- Latte or teas infused with the molasses.
+- Latte or teas infused with molasses.

 - Pork loin with the pomegranate molasses.